andresgbecerra/co-induction-anguar/Go for JavaScript Developers/README.md

 - **Control Structures**
   - **IF Statement:**
+    - The expression need not be surrounded by parentheses ( ) but the braces { } are required.
-    - the if statement can start with a short statement to execute before the condition.
+    - The if statement can start with a short statement to execute before the condition.
     - Variables declared by the statement are only in scope until the end of the if.
     ```go
         package main